 KICK IT OFF

 Once approved, don’t just send an email, put up a posting, and file it away – Make it an event!

 Have a launch plan to really kick off the safety program.
 This brings awareness to the program, allows you to train more effectively, and is a time to make sure it is fully understood.

 SAFETY PROGRAMS SHOULD BE UPDATED REGULARLY

-Now that you have an awesome new safety program in place, don’t let it collect dust.
-It is a recommended practice for safety programs to be reviewed for updates and applicability.
+Now that you have an excellent new safety program in place don’t let it collect dust.
+I recommended that safety programs need reviewing for updates and applicability.
 Make a plan to review your program at least every two years.